 The principle involved in using eddy currents for heating and levitation is not new.
-Previous works include applications on contactlessly melt metals [5] and many educational exhibits.
+Previous works include applications on contactlessly melt metals(6) and many educational exhibits.
 We use an eddy current bearing in one of our lectures to demonstrate a very simple magnetic bearing where the levitated object gets very hot quickly.
-In science and technology museums one can often find an exhibit with a levitating aluminum ring on top of a coil connected to the mains [6, 7].
+In science and technology museums one can often find an exhibit with a levitating aluminum ring on top of a coil connected to the mains(7)(8).

-What is new about our device is that we want to apply said principle for cooking such as a demonstration of induction or as a show effect.
+What is new about our device is that we want to apply said

+a) Correspondence to: Claudius M. Zingerli.
+E-mail: zingerli@lem. ee.ethz.ch principle for cooking such as a demonstration of induction or as a show effect.